2025 SVVCS Crest 400 V9

 Managing your messages (Make)

-To help us manage your message, we securely send it (in encrypted form) to an automated workflow using Make.com’s EU servers.
-Only our team can access this data, and it is never shared with third-party services or used for any other purpose.
-After processing, your information is deleted or anonymized.
+To help us manage your message, we securely send it (in encrypted form) to an automated workflow using Make.com’s EU servers, whether it arrived through the contact form or by email forwarded to our system.
+Only our team can access this data, and it is never shared with third-party services or used for any other purpose; after processing, your information is deleted or anonymized within the same short retention periods described above.

 We use some automated workflows, including limited AI, to help us process form submissions.
 This AI is not used to make decisions that affect users, and it does not access or store personal information except for basic automation within our secure workflow.